MicrosoftDocs/customer-insights/ci-docs/audience-insights/customer-card-add-in.md

    > [!NOTE]
    > Check that the browser pop-up blocker does not block the authentication window when you select the **Sign in** button.

-1. Select the Customer Insights instance you want to fetch data from.
+1. Select the instance you want to fetch data from.

-1. Now you define which field from Customer Insights maps to a record in the Dynamics 365 app.
+1. Define which the field mapping to records in the Dynamics 365 app.
-   - To map with a contact, select the field in the Customer Insights Customer entity that matches the ID of your contact entity.
+   - To map with a contact, select the field in the Customer entity that matches the ID of your contact entity.
-   - To map with an account, select the field in the Customer Insights Customer entity that matches the ID of your account entity.
+   - To map with an account, select the field in the Customer entity that matches the ID of your account entity.

    > [!div class="mx-imgBorder"]
    > ![Contact ID field](media/contact-id-field.png "Contact ID field")